-This Annual Inspection Report summarizes our findings and recommendations based upon the 2013 inspection of the Toll Bridge Facilities.
-An update of the 2012 inspection of the Toll-Supported Bridge Facilities was completed to indicate any material changes in the conclusion and recommendation report sections.
+This Annual Inspection Report summarizes our findings and recommendations based upon the 2014 inspection of the Toll-Supported Bridge Facilities.
+An update of the 2013 inspection of the Toll Bridge Facilities was completed to indicate any material changes in the conclusion and recommendation report sections.
 All facilities are in operating condition.
+With the replacement of the Route 611 Bridge and rehabilitation of the Broad Street Viaduct at the Easton Phillipsburg Toll Bridge the Commission no longer has any bridges listed as Structurally Deficient.
+There are 29 bridges classified as Functionally Obsolete.

-The 2013 Annual Maintenance Report, which defines activities to be undertaken by the Commission's maintenance staff, is published separately.
+The 2014 Annual Maintenance Report, which defines activities to be undertaken by the Commission's maintenance staff, is published separately.

-The report identifies certain ongoing capital projects and their estimated costs for 2014 and 2015.
-The estimated expenditure for capital projects in 2014 is \$40,592,000.
-In addition, an estimated expenditure of \$1,236,000 has been included in the capital plan for new vehicle and equipment purchases in 2014.
-Therefore, the total amount of ongoing capital projects and vehicle and equipment expenditures in 2014 is estimated to be \$41,828,000.
-The estimated expenditure for ongoing capital projects and vehicle and equipment expenditures in 2014 is equipment expenditures for 2015 is \$58,224,000.
+The report identifies certain ongoing capital projects and their estimated costs for 2015 and 2016.
+The estimated expenditure for capital projects in 2015 is \$50,187,081.
+In addition, an estimated expenditure of \$1,437,500 has been included in the capital plan for new vehicle and equipment purchases in 2015.
+Therefore, the total amount of ongoing capital projects and vehicle and equipment expenditures in 2015 is estimated to be \$51,660,581.
+The estimated expenditure for ongoing capital projects and vehicle and equipment expenditures for 2016 is \$71,224,296.